mmvergara/mmv-chat-line/README.md

 # MMV Chat Line

-- Allow users to login and signup
+- Create room ui
-- Allow users
+- Allow authenticated users to create rooms

-- Allow users to create rooms
+- Message Room UI

-- Allow users to join rooms using a room name and password
+- Allow users to see messages on room they are participating
 - Allow to create message on rooms they are participating